Public Relations & Blog Writing SPRING Internship (Virtual) - 2023

 Candidates must be eligible to receive academic credit for this internship or participate via their school’s internship program or requirements for interning.
 We will work with your school/advisor on achieving desired learning outcomes and completing all necessary paperwork.
 Recent grads or students taking a gap year are welcome to apply as volunteers in our training program if they're not eligible for internship credit through their school.

-Application Deadline: December 7.
+Application Deadline: ASAP.
 Interested applicants are encouraged to apply immediately.
 Candidates will be considered on a first-come, first-served basis.

 About The Amish Heritage Foundation and Founder Torah Bontrager: